-We are excited to tell you that Goat Yoga is returning to Links Bridge Vineyards on Saturday, July 18, 3-5 pm.
+We are excited to tell you that Goat Yoga is returning to Links Bridge Vineyards on:

 Goat yoga is a special, heartwarming kind of yoga, fun for yogis at every skill level.
 Cute, engaging, and lovable, these little goats will participate in the class, encouraging you to new physical and mental heights.

-Before your one-hour class, savor a glass of sangria.
-After class, enjoy a glass of wine on our new tasting room patio.
+Before your class, savor a glass of sangria.
+After class, enjoy a glass of wine on our tasting room terrace.
 Take a stroll along the Monocacy River.
-Bring a picnic or pre-order one of our charcuterie platters.
-Buy a bottle of wine and enjoy the rest of your afternoon up on the patio or down by the river.
+Bring a picnic or try one of our charcuterie platters.
+Buy a bottle of wine and enjoy the rest of your afternoon up on the terrace or down by the river.

-Register for the class here on the Goat for the Soul website.
-Sangria, the goat yoga class, and the after-class glass of wine are all included in the $39 ticket price.
-Children are welcome (for goat yoga, not for wine).
+Register for your class here on the Goat for the Soul website.
+Sangria, the goat yoga class, and the after-class glass of wine are all included in the $40 ticket price.
+Children are welcome!

 Bob & Joan